 The screenshots are a good way to show how this patent document might (maybe could have) reshaped search results.
 I think what is more interesting is how Google might look at links from documents to group results based upon topics.
 Consider that instead of showing you grouped results for different topics, that Google could instead look at a users preferences and interests (say for instance, gathered from personalized search and that person’s search or Web history, and other information collected about the searcher.

 Here’s the top part of a results page, with some fun tweaks, such as the “George’s Project” title written over “Google” at the top of the page.

-That screenshot didn’t show grouping on the first page of results.
-It isn’t until the third page that we see results in a topic other than the planet “saturn.”
+That screenshot didn’t show grouping on the first page of the results.
+It isn’t until the third page that we see results in a topic other than the planet “Saturn.”